 - Identify strategies to engage active learning outside the classroom

 Many instructors conduct their classes mainly through lectures.
 The lecture remains the most pervasive teaching format across the field of higher education.
 One reason is that the lecture is an efficient way for the instructor to control the content, organization, and pace of a presentation, particularly in a large group.
-However, there are drawbacks to this “information-transfer” approach, where the instructor does all the talking and the students quietly listen: student have a hard time paying attention from start to finish—the mind wanders.
+However, there are drawbacks to this “information-transfer” approach where the instructor does all the talking and the students quietly listen: students might have a hard time paying attention from start to finish.
 Also, current cognitive science research shows that adult learners need an opportunity to practice newfound skills and newly introduced content.
 Lectures can set the stage for that interaction or practice, but lectures alone don’t foster student mastery.
-While instructors typically speak 100–200 words per minute, students hear only 50–100 of them.
-Moreover, studies show that students retain 70 percent of what they hear during the first ten minutes of class and only 20 percent of what they hear during the last ten minutes of class.
+While instructors typically speak 100–200 words per minute, students hear only fifty to 100 of them.
+Moreover, studies show that students retain seventy percent of what they hear during the first ten minutes of class and only twenty percent of what they hear during the last ten minutes of class.

 Thus it is especially important for students in lecture-based courses to engage in active learning outside of the classroom.
 But it’s also true for other kinds of college courses—including the ones that have active learning opportunities in class.
 Why?
-Because college students spend more time working (and learning) independently and less time in the classroom with the instructor and peers.
-Also, much of one’s coursework consists of reading and writing assignments.
+Because college students spend more time working (and learning) independently and less time in the classroom with the instructor and their peers.
+Also, much of their coursework consists of reading and writing assignments.
 How can these learning activities be active?
-The following are very effective strategies to help you be more engaged with, and get more out of, the learning you do outside the classroom:
+The following are very effective strategies to help you be more engaged with and get more out of the learning you do outside the classroom:

 - Annotate a text: Annotations typically mean writing a brief summary of a text and recording the works-cited information (title, author, publisher, etc.).
-This is a great way to “digest” and evaluate the sources you’re collecting for a research paper, but it’s also invaluable for shorter assignments and texts, since it requires you to actively think and write about what you read.
+These summaraies are a great way to digest and evaluate the sources you’re collecting for a research paper, but it’s also invaluable for shorter assignments and texts, since it requires you to actively think and write about what you read.
 The activity, below, will give you practice annotating texts.

 The following video discusses the process of creating mind maps further and shows how they can be a helpful strategy for active engagement: